How Important Are Furniture Pads?

 How Many Furniture Pads Are Required?

 Every move will have unique requirements that may increase or decrease the quantity of pads required.
-The best formula we can provide is one dozen pads for every 5' of space; if you are unsure remember that more is always better than less.
-Modifications to this formula should be made in the following situations:
+The best formula we can provide is

 - MORE: When utilizing ABF U-Pack trailers.
 As discussed in a previous post about ABF trailers, the probability for damage is greatly increased due to their spring ride suspension.